 It was one of these beautiful days: a dark-blue sky, sunrays warming me, and an empty to-do list.
 I strolled through La Paz’ city center and ambled uphill on the northeastern side of El Prado, the city’s main avenue to visit five of La Paz’ museums, conveniently located in one street, called Calle Jaen.
 It was a long walk, but as I wasn’t in a hurry it didn’t matter.
 Continue reading

 Many Bolivian festivals are a form of religious celebration, expressing a syncretism of paganism and Catholicism.
-Folkloric dances and music each have their unique costumes, musical instruments and rhythms, and these celebrations may last for days on end, often from early morning to late at night.
-Some traditional dances from the Andes have spread throughout the country and can be found in many of Bolivia’s large processions, like the Morenada, Diablada and Caporales.
+Folkloric dances and music each have their unique costumes, musical instruments and rhythms, and the celebrations may last for days on end, often from early morning to late at night.
+Continue reading

 During Coen’s photography assignment for evrevrijde Wereld, a Belgium NGO that supports agricultural projects with a focus on food security, we visited various rural communities in Bolivia.
 One of the aspects I loved most during these meetings was lunch as it was a great way to taste Bolivia’s traditional dishes.